ElsaTam/obsidian-fancy-a-story/README.md

 Credit to these projects for some inspiration!
 - [ITS](https://github.com/SlRvb/Obsidian--ITS-Theme) by SlRvb, for the fas-infobox callout and the alternative checkboxes
 - [Minimal](https://github.com/kepano/obsidian-minimal) by kepano, for the alternative checkboxes
+- [Thing](https://github.com/colineckert/obsidian-things) by colineckert, for the floating button (edit/read)
 - [Limelight](https://github.com/smikula/obsidian-limelight/tree/master) by smikula, modified code by tif, for the Highlight active note feature
 - [Rainbow folder titles](https://github.com/r-u-s-h-i-k-e-s-h/Obsidian-CSS-Snippets/blob/Collection/Snippets/File%20explorer%20styling%20-%20Rainbow%20folder%20titles.md) by sailKite